johngallagher/patterns/_patterns/no-instance-vars-in-partials.md

 As our application becomes more complex, a view might contain several partials—each expecting their own instance variables—so we’ll need to assign several instance variables in the controller action.
 The context of these assignments will be a long way away from the nested partial in which they’re used.

 If we rely on the “Rails magic” early on, we often pay in complexity later on.
 This is a pattern of many of the issues that people have with Rails’ HTML rendering environment.
-If we avoid using instance variables in our partials, they become simpler to reuse, even as our application grows in complexity
+If we avoid using instance variables in our partials, they become simpler to reuse, even as our application grows in complexity.

 ## Bad